ervinb/ervinb.github.io/_posts/2021-10-19-slo-alerting-for-mortals.md

 ![1h5m-query](/assets/images/slo-alerting/1h5m-query.png)

 ![1h5m-graph](/assets/images/slo-alerting/1h5m-graph-err-rate.png)

+A single bad request out of 10 is plenty to trigger the first, 5 minute condition.
+The condition with the 1 hour window sets off after the second subsequent snapshot with an elevated error rate, as it needs 2 erronous requests out of 120 to surpass the threshold, as we saw in the previous section.

+Both conditions have the same threshold of 1.4% (0.1% * 14.4); the difference is that the 5 minute one takes 10 samples into consideration, and the 1 hour one takes
+120 samples.
+A bad request has naturally a bigger impact on the smaller sample size than on the bigger one - 1 in 10 vs. 1 in 120.
+The smaller window is more jittery, where the longer one is slugish, but as they meat at the middle, the result is almost the best of both worlds: we have reasonable sensitivity and decent reset time (i.e the alert stops when the coast is clear).

 The alert is active only when the snapshots with a high error rate are in both time windows - in our case this is true for 10 minutes.